Adelaide Lawson: Artistic career

 In 1922 Lawson contributed a painting to a group exhibition held at a high school art studio in Washington, D.C.
 Because the show had been organized by African Americans, was located in a segregated school, and consisted largely of African American participants, Lawson's name has appeared in lists of African American artists.
 (Note: In citing her as an African American artist the Bio-Bibliographical Dictionary of Afro-American Artists lists as sources: Saylor, Gregory.
 "Adelaide Lawson," Art Review, April 1922, p.
 24; Harley, Ralph Jr. "Checklist of Afro-American Art & Artists," The Serif, Dec.
 1970. and, citing the Bio-bibliographical Dictionary, other reference sources have tentatively listed Lawson as an African American artist.)
 (Note: The exhibition was the first to be held by the newly founded Tanner Art League of Washington.
 Named in honor of the African American artist, Henry Ossawa Tanner, it included "oils, water colors, etchings and sculpture by colored art workers from a number of large cities.")
 Lawson was not African American but supported the rights of African Americans and participated in the New Negro movement of her time.
 (Note: In 1921 Lawson helped prepare for a formal ball held by the Westchester Negro League as an annual celebration of the Lincoln-Douglas debates of 1858.
 The Westchester Negro League was founded in the early years of the twentieth century by African Americans who were registered voters.
 The celebration was held on or near the anniversary of Lincoln's birth.)
-In 1923 her work appeared for the first time at the Whitney Studio Club (Note: The Whitney Studio Club was a project of the collector, sculptor, and philanthropist, Gertrude Vanderbilt Whitney.
+In 1923 her work appeared for the first time at the Whitney Studio Club (Note: The Whitney Studio Club was a project of the collector, sculptor, and philanthropist Gertrude Vanderbilt Whitney.
 With the goal of supporting them, she both purchased and publicly displayed the work of living American artists.
 Beginning in 1907, she used her own studio as a public gallery and in 1918 opened the Whitney Studio Club gallery on West 4th Street in Greenwich Village.
 In 1931 she and her husband expanded the gallery into the Whitney Museum of American Art.
-In 1925 a critic for the Christian Science Monitor wrote that "The inhabitants of the "Village" are fortunate in the Whitney Studio Club, where they may foregather when the free-lance exhibitions are on.
+In 1925 a critic for the Christian Science Monitor wrote that "The inhabitants of the Village are fortunate in the Whitney Studio Club, where they may foregather when the freelance exhibitions are on.
 Most of them will try anything once and if sufficient encouragement leads to amplification they eventually exhibit uptown.
 A friendly, family spirit of tolerance surrounds their 'first, fine, careless' raptures.") in a show that also included paintings by John Dos Passos and sculptures by Reuben Nakian.
 Dos Passos, who was a close friend of Lawson's, had taken classes with her at the Art Students' League and Field's Thurnscoe School of Modern Art in Ogunquit, Maine.
 (Note: Dos Passos had met Lawson's brother, John Howard Lawson, in 1916 while they were sailing to France where both would serve as American Red Cross ambulance drivers.
 In 1920 he met Lawson while she and John Howard's wife, Kate Drain Lawson, were traveling in Spain.
 A biographer of Dos Passos records comments that Lawson made about their close relationship and the possibility that they might get married: "It occurred to me once or twice, too, and we were fond of each other, but never lovers.
 He was a wonderful escort and had many women friends.
 Ours was an easy relationship all our lives, and we never fell out.
-Even after I married Wood Gaylor Dos was always dropping by and leaving his sketches and watercolors with me.
+Even after I married Wood Gaylor, Dos was always dropping by and leaving his sketches and watercolors with me.
 Most of them he never reclaimed.")
 A critic noted that one of the landscapes she showed was fanciful and another quite sombre.
 In 1924 and 1925 Lawson showed twice more with Dos Passos at the Whitney Studio Club.
 Regarding the 1925 show, a critic called Lawson's paintings strange and unpleasantly eccentric.
 (Note: This critic, writing in the Christian Science Monitor, wrote that "Adelaide J. Lawson exhibits strange versions of people and places, which have little to commend them even on the score of eccentricity; there is nothing to be gained by representing Venetian waterways with gondolas like huge floating sausages.")